 Sunday, August 27, 2017

-July 26, 2017, King County Superior Court Probate hearing with Washington State Attorney Kenyon Luce #3081 before Commissioner Carlos Velategui in ex parte probate court.
-Commissioner thinks microphone is off at the end and tells Mr. Luce that, by his award of $24,654,01, that the heir to the estate cannot proceed any longer in court, "She's finished".
+On July 26, 2017, during a King County Superior Court probate hearing, Washington State Attorney Kenyon Luce (#3081) appeared before Commissioner Carlos Velategui in ex parte probate court.
+At the end of the hearing, believing the microphone was off, Commissioner Velategui told Mr. Luce that by awarding him $24,654.01, the heir to the estate could no longer proceed in court, stating, "She's finished."

 Saturday, August 26, 2017

 "The law library board performs a judicial function.
-It has from the time the bar was formed.
-At the time that people didn’t have computers, in my day, at the time before there were computers, you went to the law library as judges to find the law...
+It has since the bar was formed.
+In the days before computers, judges went to the law library to find the law.

-It was the way in which law was dispersed to the people.
-It was the way in which ruling judges found the law they needed for purposes of their work.
+Law libraries were the primary means by which law was dispersed to the people and where judges found the legal precedents they needed for their work.

 Quote can be found starting at 11:29